 top of page

-Why You Need To Start Tracking Your Cycle ASAP
+How To Start Tracking Your Menstrual Cycle TODAY

-It begins on the first day you see blood.
-Day 1.
+Your cycle begins on the first day you see blood.
+That's day 1.

-Whether you're just coming off of the pill, or starting to notice patterns in your mood, mindset, and energy levels each month; tracking your menstrual cycle is a foundational step when it comes to understanding your cycle and being in tune with it.
+Whether you're just coming off of the pill, looking at your fertility, or desiring to start to using patterns in your mood, mindset, and energy levels to LEVEL UP your health; tracking your menstrual cycle is a foundational step when it comes to understanding your cycle and being in tune with it.

-First things first, when it comes to the female hormonal cycle, also known as the infradian rhythm, there are 4 distinct phases characterized by differing hormone levels.
-It's important to understand what day of your cycle you are on because this correlates directly to your phases.
+When it comes to the female hormonal cycle, (also known as the infradian rhythm), there are FOUR distinct phases characterized by differing hormone levels.
+It's important to understand what day of your cycle you are on, because this correlates directly to what phase you're in.

 Day 1, Cycle Begins Anew

 Next, it's spring time!
 The Follicular phase tends to be between days 6 and 12.
 Over that time period, you'll likely feel your energy levels beginning to rise along with your outlook on the world becoming more open.
-Estrogen levels steadily rise until they reach their peak in the Ovulation phase, AKA your most fertile phase.
-Be on the look out for this phase around day 14 of your cycle, although it's important to learn more about your fertility signs because you can be fertile up to 5 days before ovulation actually occurs (see why tracking is so vital!)
+Estrogen levels are steadily rising until they reach their peak in the Ovulation Phase.

 Luteal Phase is the 'Fall' of The Cycle